m-antis/weekly_timeblock_planner/README.md

 ## Limitations

-It probably only works on Ubuntu, but not other linux distro because I hard coded the Ubuntu font path.
+It probably only works on Ubuntu, but not on other linux distro because I hard coded the Ubuntu font path.